 The Plan is funded by contributions made by employers pursuant to collective bargaining agreements with the union which are held in a Trust Fund.
 The Trustees have adopted a funding policy based on amortizing the Plan's unfunded actuarial liability over a period of years.
-As of

-April 1, 2017, three years remain in the amortization period.
+As of April 1, 2019, one year remains in the amortization period.